PombertLab/SYNY/README.md

 		- BLASTP databases
 	- Round-robin BLASTP results (.diamond.6)
 - DOTPLOTS:
-	- Dotplots (in PNG format) generated from the minimap2 PAF alignments
+	- Dotplots (in PNG/SVG format) generated from the minimap2 PAF alignments
 - GENOME:
 	- FASTA files containing the sequences of the investigated genomes
 - HEATMAPS: